Making Sense of Air Travel with Your Dog

 There must be handles along the middle of both long sides of the container.
 The floor must be solid and leak-proof.
 The roof must be solid, but ventilation holes are allowed, as long as it does not reduce the integrity of the crate.
+The container must be adequately ventilated on three sides and the majority of the ventilation should be on the upper part of the container.
 The door must form the whole of one end, either hinged or sliding, and there must be an adequate means to fasten the door.
 The wire mesh on the door must not be wide enough for your dog to stick their nose or paws out in order to prevent injury during transport.

 Make sure to to have water and food bowls inside the crate, with accessibility from the outside to be filled without opening the door.
 Food an water bowls should also have rounded edges and be made of non-toxic material.

 Generally, your dog will only require water or food if the amount of time they are in transit exceed 12 hours.
-However, in case of delays it is always good to keep a copy of feeding instructions need to be attached to both the crate and given along with shipping documents.
+However, in case of delays, a copy of feeding instructions needs to be attached to both the crate and given along with your shipping documents.

 Lastly, the crate must be labeled with a "This Way Up" tag and a green IATA "Live Animals" label.
 If you want to read more about IATA's current official requirements for pet containers, click here for their document laying down detailed requirements and specifications.

 5. IATA CR82 (Container Requirement 82)